franciscobmacedo/infinite-scroll-django-htmx/README.md

 # Infinite scroll example with Django + htmx

 This is a simple example of infinite scroll with Django and htmx.
 It also uses the [django-htmx](https://django-htmx.readthedocs.io/en/latest/) package.
+It's used as an example for this [blog post](https://fmacedo.com/posts/1-django-htmx-infinite-scroll/).

 ## Setup